lydell/yaba/readme.md

 ```

 Now, each time you call `equal` it will set up `.actual` and `.expected` for the next yaba call.
 yaba then puts those properties on the error it throws.
+It also sets `.showDiff` to `true`.

 If your testing frameworks supports `error.actual` and `error.expected` (like [mocha]) you will now
 get nice diffs if the `compiler` is buggy, etc.